Catbells and Maiden Moor

 Started at: Hawes End

-This walk was done by 13 colleagues, family and friends to raise money for the above hospital.
-For many on this walk, it was their first experience of fell walking.
-The party had 4 children ranging from aged 6 to 12 and they were fantastic.
 For an experianced walker it's considered one of the easier walks, for novices it is the perfect fell to gain experience.
 Its steep start, its superb ridge, followed by paths above steep slopes and some scrambling near the summit make this an ideal fell to introduce them to the delights of fell walking.
 However, slips and falls can happen to anyone and 13 turned out to be unlucky for one of our party, as Pam slipped on the very steep descent from Hause Gate.
-Thankfully after a check over at Kendal Hospital, no bones were broken, and so she limped into work a little late on Monday morning. |
+Thankfully after a check over at Kendal Hospital, no bones were broken, and so she limped into work a little late on Monday morning.

 Please press the REFRESH button on your browser if any pictures fail to load